 The losses or damages covered by environmental insurance usually include claims for bodily injury, property damage, clean-up costs, defence costs and business interruption due to the environmental issue.

 It is an insurance that will help the firm and the environment around them.

 Why Does A Business Need Environmental Insurance?

 A fact that may surprise you: is that water makes up 75% of the world.
-The sea, rivers, marine life are essential factors to various business industries and the public.
+The sea, rivers, and marine life are essential.
 It is that same water that is treated and turned into drinking water worldwide.
 The same water where we get those delicious fish.
-Regrettably, it has become normal to walk by the sea or even the beach and see water and shore polluted by garbage or chemicals over time.
+Regrettably, water worldwide is being polluted by garbage or chemicals over time.